 What is the Hip Implant Lawsuit about?

-The lawyers and attorneys at Hood National Law Group are currently accepting defective hip implant claims from those hurt or injured from Birmingham Hip Resurfacing System Implant.
+The lawyers and attorneys at National Injury Help are currently accepting defective hip implant claims from those hurt or injured from Birmingham Hip Resurfacing System Implant.
 There may be a class action lawsuit forming with substantial cash settlements from claims filed.

 The common issue with most of the metal-on-metal hip implants is wear and tear of the parts that leads to bits of metal falling off and contaminating the bloodstream, medically known as “metallosis”.
 Many times when parts fail people have to have revision surgery or replacement.
 Many of these manufactures have faced litigation for these reasons.
 Was it improper testing or simply not designing these medical devices correctly?